realFranco/php_anti_storm/README.md

             # fastcgi_pass 127.0.0.1:9000;
         }

-5. Active your nginx reverse-server
+        # Save and close the file

+5. Enable the PDO_PGSQL extension at the **php.ini** file

+        # Go to this folder in case you use php 7.4

+        $ cd /etc/php/7.4/fpm

+        $ sudo nano php.ini

+        # Find the next line and delete the semicolon ";"
+        # ;extension=pdo_pgsql

+        extension=pdo_pgsql

+        # Save and close the file.

+6. Create a new php socket and start/reload the nginx server

+        $ sudo service php7.4-fpm restart

         # I not enjoy apache2, so
         $ sudo service nginx start | restart | stop

-6. Ready to go (finally).
+7. Ready to go (finally).

-    Wath the index file at [localhost/php_anti_storm](http://localhost/php_anti_storm)
+    Watch the index file at you local host [localhost/php_anti_storm](http://localhost/php_anti_storm)

-## Note:

-For some reasong that I do not well (for the moment).
-The config file present in this readme, it is not working well on *Vivaldi Web Browser* when i request .php files.